5 Reasons to Choose Angelo State for your Civil or Mechanical Engineering Bachelor’s Degree

 #1.
 You’ll be a practice-ready engineer trained to be a future leader.

 It is our goal to be the premier civil engineering program in Texas.
 We will achieve this by producing practice-ready engineers with broad skills to be future leaders.

-Our graduates will leave ASU ready to pursue civil engineering careers or prepared for graduate school, depending on their career aspirations.
+Our graduates will leave ASU ready to pursue civil and mechanical engineering careers or prepared for graduate school, depending on their career aspirations.

 To meet the needs of employers, our students can expect to develop these skills and abilities while part of our program:

 - The value and ability to work as a team